akashknair095/infra-noc-home-lab/lab-tasks/02-nginx-service-incident.md

 Verified service status using systemctl.
 Checked listening ports using ss.

+The output below confirms that Port 80 was not listening during the simulated outage.

 ### Port 80 Not Listening

 ![Port 80 Check](../assets/screenshots/day-2/day-2-port-check.png)

 Reviewed logs using:

 sudo journalctl -u nginx --no-pager

 No configuration errors found.